 We are proud of our written pro bono policy that encourages and strongly supports our attorneys to get involved in this important and rewarding work.
-For example, shareholder Sarah Schalman-Bergen received recognition as an “Unsung Hero” by The Legal Intelligencer for her work as Of Counsel with the AIDS Law Project, and many attorneys at Berger & Montague have been named to the First District of Pennsylvania’s Pro Bono Honor Roll.
+Many attorneys at Berger Montague have been named to the First District of Pennsylvania’s Pro Bono Honor Roll.

 The firm also has held numerous clothing drives, toy drives, food drives, and blood drives.
-Through these efforts, often led by shareholder Jon J. Lambiras, Berger & Montague professional and support staff have donated thousands of items of clothing, toys and food to local charities including the Salvation Army, Toys for Tots, and Philabundance, a local food bank.
+Through these efforts, often led by shareholder Jon J. Lambiras, Berger Montague professional and support staff have donated thousands of items of clothing, toys, and food to local charities including the Salvation Army, Toys for Tots, and Philabundance, a local food bank.
 Blood donations are made to the American Red Cross.
-Berger & Montague attorneys also volunteer on an annual basis at MANNA, which prepares and delivers nourishing meals to those suffering with serious illnesses.
+Berger Montague attorneys also volunteer on an annual basis at MANNA, which prepares and delivers nourishing meals to those suffering from serious illnesses.

 Beyond Philadelphia, Berger Montague and its attorneys support charitable foundations and national organizations working to provide a better quality of life for people around the world.